Community Outreach and Grants Manager (Full-Time)

 - Assists in developing grant applications, guidelines, and reporting forms for new/future funding programs

 - Identifies requirements for grantee reporting and the development of reporting materials that will allow DCPL to track the impact of its funding over time.
 Compiles this information and determine the best way to highlight this impact for key constituents and the general public

 - Works with applicants to determine eligibility for specific funds and provides pre- and post-decision-making assistance to grant seekers as needed

 - Organizes and manages grant selection committee to identify successful grant applications

 - Works with the DC Historic Preservation Office and other organizations to promote the Program and recruit a diverse selection of eligible applicants for each grant cycle

 - Serves as a primary point of contact for both grant seekers and grantees

-- Monitors all grant program finances and prepares progress reports for Board of Trustees
+- Monitors all grant program finances, cash advance apps usage and prepares progress reports for Board of Trustees

 - Generates grant contracts and payment requests for funded projects